Thelma Walker: Northern Independence Party

-On 24 March 2021, Walker declared her support for the Northern Independence Party, which campaigns for the north of England to become an independent country, and on 28 March was announced as the party's candidate for the 2021 Hartlepool by-election.
+On 24 March 2021, Walker declared her support for the Northern Independence Party, which campaigns for northern England to become an independent country, and on 28 March was announced as the party's candidate for the 2021 Hartlepool by-election.
 On her decision to join the NIP, Walker said: "As a northerner, I have witnessed the 'managed decline' of northern towns and the empty promises of the 'Northern Powerhouse' for too long.
 The reality is that public transport is much cheaper and connectivity far better in London, education is far better funded and council tax in Westminster is far lower than in many of the most deprived northern towns.
 These factors, along with the belief by many northerners that their voices are not heard in Westminster, gives impetus to new and emerging parties."
 She also stated that she believed Scottish and Welsh independence were both likely, as well as Irish reunification, and then "what is left will be little Englanders, and the north still being run by the Westminster establishment.
 You can see the role of NIP here if you look over the next few decades of how it could pan out and I just see that as part of the change that is needed."

 Whilst admitting her chances of getting elected in Hartlepool were slim, she told the Morning Star: "I'm going for it, I'd love to be the voice for Hartlepool in Westminster, change it from within and have a go at that government front bench, even as one independent voice.
 I'm being realistic, this is about a bigger movement and about the start of something.
 And I think that's what has rattled the cages of Labour and co."
 As the NIP failed to register with the Electoral Commission before nominations closed, Walker was listed on the ballot as an independent.
 At the by-election, she finished in 8th place with 250 votes.

 People's Alliance of the Left

-On 20 January 2022, Thelma announced that as part of the People's Alliance of the Left (PAL) a "memorandum of understanding" had been agreed with the NIP, Breakthrough Party, TUSC and Left Unity.
+On 20 January 2022, Walker announced that the NIP, Breakthrough Party, TUSC and Left Unity had agreed a "memorandum of understanding" as part of the People's Alliance of the Left (PAL).
 The announcement stated the parties would work on a "future electoral strategy."
 As part of this group, all PAL members endorsed Dave Nellist, of the Trade Union and Socialist Coalition, in the 2022 Birmingham Erdington by election.
-In November 2022, it was announced that the Liverpool community independents had joined the alliance.
+In November 2022, it was announced that the Liverpool Community Independents had joined the alliance.

+Green Party

+In July 2024 Walker announced that she had voted for the Green Party in the 2024 United Kingdom general election.
+In September 2025, Walker announced on X that she had joined the Greens.